HKervadec/mittelwerk/README.md

 Our goal is to provide a tool chain for the [Orbiter Space Flight Simulator](http://orbit.medphys.ucl.ac.uk/), allowing us to write basic automata without technical knowledge.

 ## STATUS
-Currently, the compiler is made and support only one ship, the **ShuttleA**.
+Currently, the compiler is made for and support only one ship, the **ShuttleA**.

 ## TODO (Ordered by importance)